stefanonardo/pytorch-esn/README.md

 # PyTorch-ESN

 PyTorch-ESN is a PyTorch module, written in Python, implementing Echo State Networks with leaky-integrated units.
 ESN's implementation with more than one layer is based on [DeepESN](https://arxiv.org/abs/1712.04323).
-The readout layer is trainable by ridge regression or by PyTorch's optimizers.
+The readout is trainable by ridge regression or by PyTorch's optimizers.

 ## Prerequisites